 One area in which the assumption that the historical returns have no correlation on one another is clearly false is the Treasury Bill market.
 In this case there’s a clear relationship between one year’s interest rate and the next – the rates tend to change smoothly and slowly.
 Thus picking these at random is not a very realistic way to create a historical sequence.
 But since these returns are relatively small, and change relatively slowly, and usually represent a relatively small part of the portfolio, it’s not likely to have a huge effect on the overall scenario.
 But it still represents an inaccuracy in the model.

 This information is presented as-is, with no guarantee as to accuracy or freedom from errors.
 This document and associated spreadsheet is intended as an observation for informational purposes only, and should not be used in retirement planning without cross-checking and correlating with other sources of information and consultation with a certified financial planner.
 I’m an enthusiast, not a professional, and being human I make mistakes.
 Your retirement funding is far too important to rely significantly on any unvalidated information!

-The simulator is open-source software licensed under the Gnu General Public License v2.
-This gives you the right to use the simulator for your purposes, and adapt it (create a derived work) as you see fit as long as you make the new spreadsheet available for other users.
+The worksheet and simulators are open-source software licensed under the Gnu General Public License v2.
+This gives you the right to use these for your purposes, and adapt them (create a derived work) as you see fit as long as you make the new spreadsheet publicly available for other users and include the copyright notice within the spreadsheet.
 See the link above for license details.